jaybuck/ml-examples/README.md

 # ml-examples
 Examples of code to implement simple machine learning algorithms.

+ToDo:
+* Setup a new venv for these
+* Update these, esp variable naming in regression code
+* Add PyTorch examples?

 The code in this repo is intended as part of a series of introductory tutorials on machine learning.
 The key topic areas are:
 * A brief introductory Python tutorial.
 * Understanding gradient descent.
 These examples explicitly code